dsharrison/apex-doc-node/README.md

   - `company`: The name of your company.
   - `email`: Your company's contact email.
   - `scopes`: An array of scopes you would like to generate documentation for.
+  - `report`: Settings for the documentation coverage analysis.
-  - `report`: Whether to run the documentation coverage analysis or not (true/false).
+              If `enable` is set to true, the documentation coverage analysis will run.
+              You can set the `ratings` to establish thresholds for rating how well a class is covered.

 ### Execution
 To run the documentation, simply run `node run` from the project root.